weakish/docs-en/views/leanengine_plan.md

 **Staging Environment**<br>A trial instance will be provided in the staging environment so you can test your project before having it published.

-**Load Balancing**<br>LeanEngine's gateway will distribute requests to each instance.
-Therefore you can simply add more instances to scale up.
+**Load Balancing**<br>LeanEngine's gateway will distribute requests among all instances evenly.
+Therefore, you can scale up at any time by simply adding more instances.

 **Failover**<br>Using 2 or more instances not only increases the computing power of your application but also enables failover.
 If one of these instances runs into errors, failover will be performed automatically so that further requests will be diverted to other instances.